Lasoloz/easyout/doc/tut/tuto_00.md

 ## 1.2 Target

 The target makes the whole thing thread-safe.
-It has it's very own mutex, and it also has a bitset.
-This bitset is called the "keyhole".
+It has it's very own mutex, and it also has two bitsets.
+This bitsets are called the "keyholes".
 There is a severity keyhole and an origin keyhole.
-Actually it does nothing, just checks whether the message has the correct keys - whether it should be output.
+Actually it just checks whether the message has the correct keys - whether it should be output.
+Currently there are two target types: the cout target and the file target.

+## 1.3 Output

+The output (it's probably not the best name) translates the argument list of its `operator()` call to an `std::string`, which is then transmitted to all of its targets.